HeyImMatt/epicodus-todo-list/readme.md

 * Program will allow users to create todos
   - Input: Todo description
-  - Output: Completed? checkbox and todo description
+  - Output: Completed? checkboc, todo description, and remove button

 * Program will allow users to delete todos
-  - Input: Delete button click
+  - Input: Remove button click
   - Output: Todo is removed from list

 * Program will allow users to mark todos as complete
   - Input: Completed? checkbox click
-  - Output: Todo is marked as complete
+  - Output: Todo is marked as complete and given strikethrough treatment

 ## Technologies Used